yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-recurring-sdk.md

 **Key CIT parameters:**

-- `vault_on_success: true` - Enables token generation for recurring payments
+- `vault_on_success: true` - This parameter indicates this is a recurring payment setup and generates the token for future MIT transactions
 - `stored_credentials.usage: "FIRST"` - Indicates initial transaction in recurring series
 - `stored_credentials.reason: "SUBSCRIPTION"` - Specifies the recurring payment type
+- `subscription` - This object is essential for creating the Apple Pay recurrence.
+It contains the subscription details that will be displayed to the user during the Apple Pay authorization flow, including billing frequency and schedule information

 ## Step 5: Subsequent payments (MIT)